 Dutch Period Museum Originally the residence of the Dutch governor, the building served many purposes before being restored and converted into a museum.
 Its fascinating exhibits offer insight into the Dutch period.
 Various rooms around a garden courtyard are dedicated to different aspects of Dutch colonial life.

-The most common mode of transport in Sri Lanka is via a three wheeled automobile appropriately referred to as a three-wheeler (Tri-Shaw).
+The most common mode of transport in Sri Lanka is via a three-wheeled automobile appropriately referred to as a three-wheeler (Tri-Shaw).
 Also known as Tuk-Tuks from the noise of their motors.
 These operate in a manner similar to taxis, and is a highly cost-efficient way to get around.
+You should not pay more than 10 euro per hour.
+Negociate before you het in!

 A long coastal strip extending south from the central area is Galle Road, which eventually leaves Colombo and ends up in Galle, Sri Lanka's fourth-largest town some seventy miles from Colombo.